kso512/checkmk_server/README.md

 These steps may be followed to enact an upgrade on a site named "test" after running a newer update of this role; change "test" to the name of the site you want to upgrade:

-1. Become the "test" user: `$ sudo omd su test`
+1. Become the "test" user: `sudo omd su test`
-1. Stop the "test" site: `$ omd stop`
+1. Stop the "test" site: `omd stop`
-1. Update the "test" site; to complete this step you need to interact with the text interface as well: `$ omd update`
+1. Update the "test" site; to complete this step you need to interact with the text interface as well: `omd update`
-1. Start the "test" site: `$ omd start`
+1. Start the "test" site: `omd start`

 If you have many sites to upgrade, the following one-liner may help.
 Just change the `site` variable declaration as needed:

     site=test ; sudo omd stop $site ; sudo omd update $site ; sudo omd start $site

+For the brave, the `omd` command does allow for fully-automated upgrades, which can then be executed via ansible like so (for a given group `hq-cmk` in the `testing.ini` inventory, a site named `test`, and upgrading to version `2.2.0p12` in this example):

+    ansible hq-cmk -b -i testing.ini -t checkmk-server -m shell -a "omd stop test ; omd -f -V 2.2.0p12.cre update --conflict=install test ; omd start test" -vvvv

 In the same manner, older versions are left on the systems by this role and it is up to the administrator to remove unneeded versions.

-Use this command to remove all unneeded CheckMK versions: `$ sudo omd cleanup`
+Use this command to remove all unneeded CheckMK versions: `sudo omd cleanup`

 ## Role Variables